Webinar: Transforming Logistics Nationwide with VIP Industries' Head of Supply Chain

 What is Distribution Management?
-Channels, Scope, Challenges, Benefits of Establishing Advanced Distribution Management System for SMBs and Enterprises in 2022
+Channels, Challenges, and Benefits in 2024

 Distribution management has been a persistent issue for businesses.
 Raw resources could arrive earlier than expected and perish before being used.
 Alternatively, finished items could arrive too late, giving a competitor the chance to capture most of the market.